Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **System logs**

-For problems with the distribution (overall), include the following log files.
+For problems with the distribution (overall), include the following log file.

 - `/var/log/syslog`

 **Desktop logs**

-For problems with the graphical session, include the following log files.
+For problems with the graphical session, include the following log file.

+- `~/.desktop-config.log`

+Additionally, include the following log file according to the active graphical session.

+- For Plasma Wayland
   - `~/.local/share/sddm/wayland-session.log`

+- For Plasma X11
   - `~/.local/share/sddm/xorg-session.log`
-- `~/.desktop-config.log`

 **Installation logs**